ihux/carabao-utils/README.md

-# Carabao Utils
+# Carabao Utilities

 ![Carabao Banner](doc/image/carabao.jpg)

 ## Carabao

 _A carabao is a swamp-type domestic water buffalo.
 For a Philippine farmer a carabao is a source of draft animal power which is endlessly helpful for mastering the challenges of his daily life.
-A Carabao is a Python-type 'domestic' class object, and for a system-, process-, control-engineer or AI researcher a Carabao is a source of conceptual power which is endlessly helpful for mastering the rapid prototyping challenges of his daily life._
+A Carabao is a Python-type 'domestic' class object.
+For a system-, process-, control-engineer or AI researcher a Carabao is a source of conceptual power which is endlessly helpful for mastering the rapid prototyping challenges of his daily life._

 ## Markdown Language for Documentation